-In the Superfund Research Program, we aim to develop biological markers to assess exposure to nervous system toxicants and susceptibility to disease.
-Biomarkers are abnormal levels or activity of substances found in living tissue that indicate exposure to toxicants and susceptibility to disease.
-We study certain enzymes and chemical compounds to determine their usefulness as biomarkers of toxic exposure.
-Our focus is on links between enzyme levels, chemical exposure, and genetic predisposition to toxic effects of metals and other chemicals.
+SRP researchers aimed to develop biological markers to assess exposure to nervous system toxicants and susceptibility to disease.
+We studies certain enzymes and chemical compounds to determine their usefulness as biomarkers of toxic exposure, with a focus on links between enzyme levels, chemical exposure and genetic predisposition to toxic effects of metals and other chemicals.

-We investigate the complex interplay between low-level toxic exposure and disease, genetic susceptibility factors, and models for risk assessment.
-Our studies seek to generate new scientific and health knowledge, and create risk assessments and a framework for including wildlife assessments in waste site evaluations and remediation decision-making.
+We investigated the complex interplay between low-level toxic exposure and disease, genetic susceptibility factors and models for risk assessment and created risk assessments and a framework for including wildlife assessments in waste site evaluations and remediation decision-making.

-We conduct research on biomarkers and physiological damage associated with toxic exposure to support the development of new technology to remediate contaminated sites.
-Technological research works to develop a repertoire of plants that remediate toxic solvent spills, broaden the range of compounds detoxified by plants, and further the knowledge of microbial processes and their use in neutralizing contaminants.
+We conducted research on biomarkers and physiological damage associated with toxic exposure to support the development of new technology to remediate contaminated sites.

-Our Research Translation (RTC) and Community Engagement Cores (CEC) work to facilitate communication of research findings from the program to our stakeholders using bi-directional communication strategies, and to assist our community partners in understanding and mitigating environmental and health hazards linked to local Superfund sites.
-Our partners include local communities impacted by hazardous waste sites and federal, state and local government agencies that are involved in waste site cleanup.
+Our Research Translation and Community Engagement Cores worked to facilitate communication of research findings to our stakeholders and assist community partners in understanding and mitigating environmental and health hazards linked to Superfund sites.